 Running requires preparation.
 That means if you are planning to join fun runs and marathons, it requires preparation.
 How?
 You can do regular short runs a week before.
 You really have to prepare and condition your legs and knees before the actual run.
 And make sure to rest in between.
 Never push yourself too much.

 You also need to gradually improve yourself.
 You can’t do it in a day.
 Increasing your mileage every time you run is a great idea.
 You might want to start with long walks first.
 Then slowly challenge yourself and increase your distance.
 You also need to use the right shoes for long walks to keep yourself from injury.
+Here is how you can continually increase your distance.

 For beginners, never level yourself to marathoners who have been running for years.
 You can achieve that.
 But it would require a process.
 Make sure to do regular exercise and stretching as well.
 Instead of running every day, you can just do it every other day, giving your legs the time to rest and heal if needs to.
 Overusing your legs, joints and knee muscles will definitely lead you to injury.